Description

 Risk and Exploitability

-The vulnerability requires a nearby or connected BLE device that can transmit a malformed L2CAP ECRED response, a scenario that is feasible in many wireless environments.
-The absence of a CVSS rating and EPSS score in the available data does not change the fact that the missing synchronization introduces a race condition that can be exploited by an attacker.
-The lack of inclusion in the CISA KEV catalog suggests no widely known exploitation, but the attack vector remains active in environments where BLE devices communicate with Linux systems.
+The vulnerability requires a nearby or connected BLE device that can transmit a crafted L2CAP ECRED reconfiguration response, a scenario that is feasible in many wireless environments.
+The CVSS score of 8.8 indicates high severity, but the EPSS score of < 1% suggests a low likelihood of exploitation.
+If conditions are met, the race condition can lead to kernel crashes or service interruption.
+The lack of inclusion in the CISA KEV catalog indicates no widely known exploitation, yet the attack vector remains available in environments where BLE devices communicate with Linux systems.
+The likely attack vector is a Bluetooth Low Energy device in proximity performing the exploit.

 Remediation